 Suicide is the 10th leading cause of death in the United States, and suicide rates have increased by 30% since 1999 (CDC).
 With effective care, suicidal thoughts are treatable, and suicide is preventable.
 Below, NAMI information on warning signs and risk factors of suicide, and what you can do to support a suicidal loved one in a crisis.
-Together, we can shift the conversation from suicide to suicide prevention.
+Together, we can work on suicide prevention and protect our loved ones and communities.

 - Increased alcohol and drug use

 - Aggressive behavior